If you’re a woman over 50 at an important crossroads in your life —

 Breakfast from your pre-stocked cabin kitchen will prepare you for our day together beginning at 9am.

-9:00am Sue and Barbara will offer a beginning poem for the day and a review of our 4-day Retreat time.
-Today will focus on an engaging Work and Life Review — our proprietary and decidedly feminine approach that invites you to look back over the last year on highs, lows, and learnings.
-You will have your own customized way of tracking your reflections with this process, continuing through the week: via your journal, a sketch pad, a mind-mapping on-linear system, or via “storyboarding” which we will introduce as an option.
+9:00am Sue will offer a beginning poem for the day and a review of our 4-day Retreat time.
+Today will focus on an engaging Work/Life Review — a proprietary and decidedly feminine approach that invites you to look back over key life highs, lows, and learnings.
+Yes, it’s a tall order … but we’ll take an elegant approach to it in order to you to see some of the “distinctly you” facets of your life — who you have always been.
+This is helpful and wonderfully affirming as we focus in this Retreat on the notion of “further becoming.”
+You will have a way of tracking your reflections with this process, continuing through the week: via your journal, a sketch pad, a mind-map, or using Sue’s “storyboarding” process.

 9:30am Solo time will be spent during part of the morning in preparation for the Look-Back Review you will share with our circle.
 Sue and Barbara will facilitate questions to elicit your observations about components of your life/work that bring you joy and freedom, things you are done with, and gifts/characteristics that begin to fill in a profile of your unique self and native essence.